alexjonesphd/python-face-regressor/README.md

 ``pip install pythonfaceregressor``

-For full functionality, open a Jupyer notebook and try:
+For full functionality, open a Jupyter notebook and try:

 ``import pythonfaceregressor as pyfacer``